tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 No resources found
 ```

-Then run `cloud-provider-kind` as a separate application.
+To get the `Gateway API` CRDs, and provide access to the cluster. we need `cloud-provider-kind` running as a separate application.
 There are 2 ways of doing this

 ### 1. Running `cloud-provider-kind` from a shell